 How I Sold a Blog for $20,000 in 8 Months

-In my first year of University I sold a blog for almost $20,000 after only eight months work.
+So you want to sell a blog?
+In my first year of University I sold my blog for almost $20,000 after only eight months work.

 I am going to divide this post into three sections:

 - Selling your blog

 Nothing in this post is particularly insightful or new, if you know where to look.
 What I wanted to do though was write a post that lays out the whole process so that everything is in one place and you can continue to come back and reference it as you move forward.

 The pre-blogging stage

 This section is about all those little things you need to do before you start your $20,000 blog.
 If you already own and run a blog then you should still read it and just see if you think it is worthwhile continuing with your current project or perhaps starting something new.
 Most of the time you will be able to keep doing what you are doing by just making a few little tweaks.